yiming-tang-cs/just-the-docs/index.md

 > This website documents the features of the current `main` branch of the Just the Docs theme.
 See [the CHANGELOG]({% link CHANGELOG.md %}) for a list of releases, new features, and bug fixes. -->

 I am an incoming assistant professor in the [Department of Software Engineering](https://www.rit.edu/computing/department-software-engineering) at [Rochester Institute of Technology](https://www.rit.edu/), USA, and currently a Horizon Postdoctoral Fellow in the [Department of Computer Science and Software Engineering](https://www.concordia.ca/ginacody/computer-science-software-eng.html) at [Concordia University](https://www.concordia.ca/), Canada.
-I received my Ph.D. in [Computer Science](https://www.gc.cuny.edu/computer-science) from [City University of New York-Graduate Center](https://www.gc.cuny.edu/), USA.
+I received my Ph.D. in [Computer Science](https://www.gc.cuny.edu/computer-science) from [City University of New York - Graduate Center](https://www.gc.cuny.edu/), USA.
 I was the instructor of Hunter College Cyber Security Summer Camp, which was only open to non-CS female undergraduates who were interested in CS.
 My research areas include software quality, empirical software engineering, and software logging.
 My research has been published in flagship software engineering research venues such as ICSE, TSE, and EMSE.
 My work has won the best (distinguished) paper awards at two international software engineering conferences.